 The arteries in your legs and feet can get blocked, just like the arteries in your heart.
 When this happens, less blood flows to your legs.
 This is called peripheral artery disease (PAD).

-Occasionally, if your leg arteries are badly blocked, you may develop foot pain while resting or a sore that won’t heal.
+If your leg arteries are badly blocked, you may develop foot pain while resting or a sore that won’t heal.
 In this case, you may need a procedure to remove the blockages.
 But usually, people with PAD do not need a procedure.
 Here’s why:

 A procedure only helps for severe symptoms.